Minneapolis – Anna Westin House West

 - Onsite therapists, physicians, dietitians, and other professional staff

 - Individual, group, and family therapy

-- Integrative interventions, such as yoga or art therapy
+- Integrative interventions, such as yoga

 - Support for co-occurring disorders